seancfoley/IPAddress/ipaddress.md

 The library was intended to satisfy the following primary goals:

-  - **Parsing of all host name and ipv4/ipv6 address formats in common usage** plus some additional formats (see below or see [javadoc for the `IPAddressString` class](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) for the extensive list)
+  - **Parsing of all host name and ipv4/ipv6 address formats in common usage** plus some additional formats (see below or see [javadoc for the `IPAddressString` class](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) for an extensive list)

   - **Parsing and representation of subnets**, either those specified by network prefix length or those specified with ranges of segment values.
 For example, all strings in the list below represent the same IPv4 subnet: